hyunmi55378/Yumpick/README.md

-# YumPick (Flat Version)
+# YumPick Final

-This version contains only the raw files for direct GitHub upload.
+This is the final version of YumPick static prototype to upload to GitHub and deploy via Vercel.

-## Included
+## Features:
-- index.html
-- vercel.json
+- Add/remove brand to/from "My List"
+- Open official link on click
-- README.md
+- No duplicates

-You can drag and drop these files into your GitHub repository, and Vercel will auto-deploy.